technicat/fedicat/iosapps.md

 Free on the [App Store](https://apps.apple.com/us/app/mammoth-for-mastodon/id1667573899), planned subscription according to this review on [TechCrunch](https://techcrunch.com/2023/02/27/mammoth-is-a-free-mastodon-app-for-ios-that-makes-it-easier-to-get-started/)

 Features: A couple of built-in games, including chess.
 Fairly complete profile editing.
 Nice community (list of instances) browser (although missing universeodon.com). iPad-specific interface.
+Top left menu selection of feeds including lists.

 Quirks: Have to go through menu to operate on post, no quick favorite or boost, unnecessary sound effects (that I can hear on my connected speakers).
 Shows up as a link share target but that just launches the app.